DevExpress-Examples/XAF_Security_E4908/ASP.NET/WebForms/Readme.md

  - Notice that secured data is displayed as 'Protected Content'.
    ![](/images/WebForms_ListView.png)

- - Press the Logoff button and log in under 'Admin' to see all records.
+ - Press the Logout button and log in under 'Admin' to see all records.